Budget for Chesterfield schools remains in limbo as state budget delays continue

 Two possible timelines, if the legislature acts by the end of May, could mean a special meeting between June 7 and June 29 for Chesterfield to have more concrete plans.

-While both the House of Delegates and Senate budgets make K-12 top priorities, the House proposes to split the proposed increase between 4% raises and 1% bonuses each year versus the Senate version, which keeps a 5% for teachers and a $1,000 bonus on June 1.
+While both the House of Delegates and Senate budgets make K-12 top priorities, the House proposes to split the proposed salary increase for teachers between 4% raises and 1% bonuses each year versus the Senate version, which keeps a 5% rise for teachers and a $1,000 bonus on June 1.

 The House proposes to create a